burstack/skyfarms/README.md

 > +Import Repository & code away!

+## Heads up!

+> +SkyFarms Admin suggests the development of lighter work, being constructed and sent in as a plugin.
+(also, easier for SkyFarms, to compliment your work on our channels and to bring back reputation and value to you)

+> +The development of bigger work will be directly done inside the theme folders.

 ## Scrum

 > +We use [TRELLO](https://trello.com)

 ## Tests

-> +Testing and Debugging has to be done on your local machine and after passing test, push to the GIT repository
+> +Testing and Debugging is to be done on your local machine and after passing test, push to the GIT repository.

+> +Plugins shall be sent directly to SkyFarms Admin.

 ## Deployment

-> +Deployment to the live server will be executed by one of out team members
+> +Deployment to the live server will be executed by one of out team members.

 ## FAQ